-Period and tonic courses in international studies, the exact amphasis to be - Period and topic courses in international studies, the exact emphasis to be specified at each course offering.
+Period and topic courses in international studies, the exact emphasis to be specified at each course offering.

-Studies in Sociology (5).
-Pr., completion of or concurrent enrollment in - MLA 601 or MLA 602 when offered.
+650. Studies in Sociology (5).

-Period and topic courses in sociology, the exact emphasis to be specified at each course offering. - 660.
-Studies in Related Disciplines (5).
 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

+Period and topic courses in sociology, the exact emphasis to be specified at each course offering.

+660. Studies in Related Disciplines (5).
+Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offering. - 670.
-Directed Readings in Liberal Arts (5).
+Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offering.

+670. Directed Readings in Liberal Arts (5).
 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602.
 Permission of the Liberal Arts Graduate Council and the instructor.